 I used to be so very much NOT a morning person that the very thought of eating breakfast would twist my stomach into a million knots.
 As predicted by everyone, as I’ve gotten older, it’s gotten slightly easier to wake up early, although it’s still not my favorite thing to do.
 The big difference is that now, when I wake up, my stomach is actually growling for food!
 When did this happen, and what do I do to quiet it down?

-While my stomach may be growling, my brain is still saying “it’s too early to cook anything coffee, so pipe down.”
+While my stomach may be growling, my brain is still saying “it’s too early to cook anything but coffee, so pipe down.”
 That actually makes things a little easier, because I know I’m limited to grab-and-eat things like granola bars, fruit, yogurt or anything that can be made ahead.
+Brioche French toast may be delicious on weekends but isn’t happening on a weekday morning.

 These Make-Ahead Breakfast Grain Bowls with Turkey Sausage Meatballs, clearly, fall in that last category.
 Every element of them can be made in advance, and then stored separately in the fridge until needed.
 From there, you have a few options.
 You can eat everything cold (which I did a few times) or you can reheat some of the elements (maybe the farro and meatballs?).
 Totally up to you.